Fraunhofer-AISEC/cpg/cpg-core/specifications/dfg.md

 ### WhileStatement

 Interesting fields:
-* `condition: Statement`: The condition that is evaluated before making the branching decisio
+* `condition: Statement`: The condition that is evaluated before making the branching decision
 * `conditionDeclaration: Statement`: A declaration containing the condition in the initializer, used instead of the condition

 Scheme: